TykTechnologies/tyk/plugin_build/README.md

 # GRPC Proxy How To

-To make this easier, use the `tykio/bakery` container, it will generate a plugin file from your proto files without any additional steps.
+To make this easier, use the `tykio/bakery` container, it will generate a plugin file from your proto files without any additional steps except for annotating your proto files with the instructions for the proxy (see steps 2 & 3 below) and ensure that the proto file is available to the bakery.

 If you do not want to use the bakery, please use the following steps...